David G. Turner, Board Chair

 Executive Committee, ex officio

-Audit Committee, ex officio
+Audit & ERM Committee, ex officio

-Committee on Trustees, ex officio
+Innovation & Sustainability Trustees, ex officio

-Educational Policy Committee, ex officio
+Operations Committee, ex officio

-David was asked to joined IBM at the end of 2010 to develop the vision and strategy including identification of key players for the industry, develop external relationships with relevant industry players, lead development of the global industry strategy for BAO solutions, support achievement of global revenue and sales targets for BAO in the Banking/FM industries, and to engage in selected anchor client engagements.
+David was asked to join IBM at the end of 2010 to develop the vision and strategy including identification of key players for the industry, develop external relationships with relevant industry players, lead development of the global industry strategy for BAO solutions, support achievement of global revenue and sales targets for BAO in the Banking/FM industries, and to engage in selected anchor client engagements.
 David has worked with many regional and Global banks.

 After retiring from Bank of America at the end of 2009, David founded Sovereign Partners Consulting, LLC to work with key major banking clients around the world in strategy and IT consulting with a focus on managing and using data to drive business value.